intona/json-parser/README.md

 Theoretical portability is somewhat compromised by tight alignment requirements for some types (used with the shadow stack/heap).
 This is for the sake of saving a few bytes of memory and some code, but shouldn't matter in the real world.

+An option to make the parser use malloc() was added later.
+To reduce code duplication, json.c was made to handle both code paths (with and without malloc).
+To avoid the malloc() dependency, and due to the author's aversion to #if/#ifdef, it was decided to use a callback instead of a compile time define.
+The wrapper in json_helpers_malloc.h hides this and other weird details.
+Unlike json_parse(), these functions use recursion.

 Test programs
 -------------